 The fastest thing on ice

 Did you know that bobsledding began in the alpine resort town of St. Moritz, Switzerland, because vacationers racing down the town's streets kept crashing into things and the town's residents complained?
 In 1884, an icy run was built just for these sleds to continue racing without the chaos, and still stands as the world's first bobsled run.
 Bobsledding came to Lake Placid not long after, in time for the 1932 Winter Olympics, with famous curves and banks that rendered it a fairly dangerous but incredibly exhilarating ride.
-The run was even shortened by half a mile to cut out the most dangerous section, but Lake Placid remained a bobsled competition destination for the best of the best.
-For the 1980 Games, organizers improved, modernized, and reconstructed the 1932 bobsled run, continuing the legacy of that earlier event.
+The run was even shortened by half a mile to cut out the most dangerous section, but Lake Placid remained a bobsled competition destination for the best of the best. or the 1980 Games, organizers improved, modernized, and reconstructed the 1932 Lake Placid bobsled run, continuing the legacy of that earlier event.

-Eleven nations competed in bobsled in 1980, although only two nations won medals in the two-man and four-man events: Switzerland and East Germany.
+Eleven nations competed in bobsled in Lake Placid in 1980, although only two nations won medals in the two-man and four-man events: Switzerland and East Germany.
 Perhaps far more historic was one of the American teams for the two-man event; athletes Willie Davenport and Jeff Gadley were the first African-Americans to ever qualify for a Olympic Winter Games.
 Davenport had previously competed in track and field in Summer Olympic Games, one of only a few athletes to have competed at both events.
 Although Davenport and Gadley did not win a medal in Lake Placid, their contribution to sport was beyond measure.

 Today, Lake Placid has a new track, one of the most technically challenging in the world, which hosts international competitions.
 The 1932 and 1980 track, however, is still in place and offers non-athletes the opportunity to experience the thrills of a bobsled ride.
 With a professional brakeman and driver running the sled, Olympic fans enjoy a half mile of icy adventure through banks, turns, and straightaways.
 Lake Placid loves sharing the excitement and history of the Olympics with visitors and young athletes and the bobsled experience at Mt.
 Van Hoevenberg is a perfect way to do so.